Shrey1306/shrey.github.io/content/projects/researchmatch.md

 Streamlit, Plotly— Redis Cache.
 Last 1000 queries cached as {query_hash → response_blob} to short-circuit recomputation.

-Take-away: in <300 LOC we support five scraping methods, three matchers, evaluation against Perplexity SONAR “ground truth,” and a real-time metrics board—all backed by a single JSON file.
+Take-away: in <300 LOC we support five scraping methods, three matchers, evaluation against Perplexity SONAR "ground truth," and a real-time metrics board—all backed by a single JSON file.

 Performance Insights